cdmclellan7/google-homepage/README.md

-This project is a clone of the Google homepage to practice basis HTML and CSS.
+This project is a clone of the Google homepage to practice basic HTML and CSS.